libigl/libigl/tutorial/tutorial.md

  \sum\limits_{i=1}^n \nabla \phi_i(\mathbf{x})\, f_i.$

 This reveals that the gradient is a linear function of the vector of $f_i$ values.
-Because $\phi_i$ are linear in each triangle their gradient are _constant_ in each triangle.
+Because the $\phi_i$ are linear in each triangle, their gradients are _constant_ in each triangle.
 Thus our discrete gradient operator can be written as a matrix multiplication taking vertex values to triangle values: